Updated: 27 April 2021

 - Making a support bubble with another household

-- Guidance on shielding - protecting people defined on medical grounds as clinically extremely vulnerable
+- Guidance for people defined as clinically extremely vulnerable

 - Support for the clinically extremely vulnerable